 How to QuitPractice makes perfect

-What will it take for me to quit smoking?Most smokers try to quit many times and try many different ways before they quit smoking successfully.
-Chances are you have tried to quit before and you know it can be hard to stay motivated.
+What will it take for me to quit smoking?Most smokers try to quit multiple times and in many different ways before quitting successfully.
+Chances are you've tried to quit before, and you know it can be tough to stay motivated.

 Combination nicotine replacement therapy, or combination therapy, combines the patch and gum or lozenge for long and short-acting relief from cigarette cravings.
 This can be especially helpful for heavy smokers (20 or more cigarettes per day).

 Tried medications before?
 Talk with your healthcare provider to be sure you have the right dosage, duration of use, and medication type for you.